-I,, acknowledge that: A. I received a copy of the Town's personnel policy on and it is my responsibilit to familiarize myself with its contents; В. I understand that it is my responsibility to ask questions if there is anything in the policy that I do not understand; C. I understand that the language used in this personnel policy is not intended to create, nor should it be construed to create, a contract of employment between myself and the Town; D. I acknowledge that this policy replaces any and all prior versions and that the Town reserves the right to add, amend or discontinue any of the provisions of this policy for any reason or none at all, in whole or in part, at any time, with or without notice; F. I acknowledge that it is my responsibility to comply with all the provisions of the Town's personnel policy.
-Employee's Signature Date
+I,, acknowledge that: A. I received a copy of the Town's personnel polito familiarize myself with its contents; icy onaı nd it is my responsibilit В. I understand that it is my responsibility to ask questions if there is anything in the policy that I do not understand; C. I understand that the language used in this personnel policy is not intended to create, nor should it be construed to create, a contract of employment between myself and the Town; D. I acknowledge that this policy replaces any an add, amend or discontinue any of the provision part, at any time, with or without notice; F. I acknowledge that it is my responsibility to comply with all the provisions of the Town's personal transfer of the Town's Employee's Signature Date